 Diversity Programs

-University of Oregon Diversity Initiatives
+Duck Excellence Scholarship (DES)

 Criteria: These initiatives are open to all admitted students, resident or nonresident, undergraduate, graduate, or law.
 The programs may consider different factors in making awards and may offer financial aid programs that support the University’s commitment to diversity and support its educational mission.